ozanj/cerpp_2020/index.md

 This is what happens when state cuts investment in public flagship universities
 - Increase nonresident enrollment; they pay 2X-3X more than residents
 - Recruit in wealthy (predominantly white) parts of metropolitan areas
-- Don't villify universities for focusing on paying customers; rational response to state disinvestment
+- Don't vilify universities for focusing on paying customers; rational response to state disinvestment

 <br>